thomasahle/noisy-bayesian-optimization/README.md

 Here two (uci or xboard) parameters `eval_roughness` and `qs_limit` are optimized.
 Games are played against the unoptimized engine.
-For all available options see `python chess_tuner.py --help`.
+For all available options see `python -m chess_tuner.chess_tuner --help`.
 The code is a fork of the [fastchess](https://github.com/thomasahle/fastchess) chess tuner, which used normal gaussian bayesian optimization, and thus would often converge to the wrong values.

 # Installation